camiloyatet/SAS-codes/MacroSplitVariables.md

-# Macro for Spliting Variables
+# Macro for Split and Consolidate Variables
 This macro splits a variariable according to a given character and creates one variable for each value.
 It returns a narrow table

     %macro separar(input, output, variable, char, consolidar=0);